olebedev/srlt/readme.md

   srlt [options] restore   : restore state from file

 Options:
-  --basepath="pwd"         : path to scan and restore it --file="srlt.json"       : filename for read and write it
+  --basepath="pwd"         : path to scan and restore --file="srlt.json"       : filename for read and write
 ```

 As you can see, there is no way to get confused.